adamheins/xacrodoc/README.md

 ## Why?

-* Compile xacro files to URDF or Mujoco MJCF files without a ROS installation.
+* Compile xacro files to URDF or Mujoco MJCF files without a ROS installation (this includes converting plain URDF to MJCF).
 * Avoid the clutter of redundant compiled raw URDFs; only keep the xacro source files.
 * Programmatically compose multiple xacro files and apply substitution